-1) Agreeing the recorded balance of payroll of PAYE/NIC and VAT as at 31 December 20XX to the payroll records / VAT records of the licence applicant.
-(Please provide the appropriate payroll and VAT records)

-2) Obtaining representations from the directors of the licence applicant that either:

-i) the balance due as at 31 March 20YY that arose before 31 December 20XX has been fully paid by 31 March 20YY; [or]
+- 1) Agreeing the recorded balance of all outstanding taxes as at 31 December 20XX to the books and records of the licence applicant.
+(Please provide the appropriate records) - 2) Obtaining representations from the directors of the licence applicant that either: - i) the balance due as at 31 March 20YY that arose before 31 December 20XX has been fully paid by 31 March 20YY; [or\]

-Where there is an amount of VAT and or PAYE/NIC due as at 31 March that refers to payables in respect of contractual and legal obligations towards its employees that arose before the previous 31 December:
+Where there is an amount due as at 31 March that refers to payables in respect of contractual and legal obligations that arose on or before the previous 31 December:

-(ii) an agreement which has been accepted in writing by the creditor (HMRC) to extend the deadline for payment beyond the applicable deadline (note: the fact that a creditor may not have requested payment of an amount does not constitute an extension of the deadline); [or]

-(iii) the licence applicant has brought a legal claim which has been deemed admissible by the competent authority under national law or has opened proceedings with the national or international football authorities or relevant arbitration tribunal contesting liability in relation to the overdue payables; [or]

-(iv) the licence applicant has contested a claim which has been brought or proceedings which have been opened against it by a creditor (HMRC) in respect of overdue payables and is able to demonstrate to the reasonable satisfaction of the decision-making bodies that the claim which has been brought or the proceedings which have been opened are manifestly unfounded.
+- (ii) an agreement which has been accepted in writing by the creditor (HMRC) to extend the deadline for payment beyond the applicable deadline (note: the fact that a creditor may not have requested payment of an amount does not constitute an extension of the deadline); [or\] - (iii) the licence applicant has brought a legal claim which has been deemed admissible by the competent authority under national law or has opened proceedings with the national or international football authorities or relevant arbitration tribunal contesting liability in relation to the overdue payables; [or\] - (iv) the licence applicant has contested a claim which has been brought or proceedings which have been opened against it by a creditor (HMRC) in respect of overdue payables and is able to demonstrate to the reasonable satisfaction of the decision-making bodies that the claim which has been brought or the proceedings which have been opened are manifestly unfounded.

-3) Examination of the bank statements, in support of the representations under 2(i) above.
-(Please provide copies of the relevant bank statements)

-4) Examination of documents, including agreements with the taxation authorities in respect of PAYE/NIC and VAT and/or correspondence with the competent body, in of the support representations under 2(ii), 2(iii) [and/or] 2(iv) above.
+- 3) Examination of the bank statements, in support of the representations under 2(i) above.
+(Please provide copies of the relevant bank statements) - 4) Examination of documents, including agreements with the taxation authorities in respect of all amounts due and/or correspondence with the competent body, in of the support representations under 2(ii), 2(iii) [and/or\] 2(iv) above.
 (Please provide copies of the relevant documents)

-Conclusion [in respect of payables towards tax authorities in respect of PAYE/NIC and VAT]
+Conclusion [in respect of payables towards tax authorities]